JLmiranda/Procurement-KPI-Analysis/README.md

 GROUP BY Compliance;

----Find the top 5 suppliers by total order quantity
+-- Top 5 suppliers by total order quantity

 SELECT Supplier, SUM(Quantity) as Total_Purchase
 FROM kpi.procurement